-Jack Clifford is member of Class of 2021 and this is his second year on the Green Wave Gazette.
+Jack Clifford is member of Class of 2021 and this is his third year on the Green Wave Gazette.
 He began his writing career in English class when his teacher...

 Bill Marquardt, with permission

 Rams vs. Patriots in Super Bowl LIII Which Is Less Than a Week Away

 January 29, 2019

 Isn’t it such an honor to be a New England sports fan?
 The Boston Red Sox recently took the title home for the city of Boston a few months back.
 Now, the New England Patriots have a chance to bring yet another championship home.